Medical assistance in the EU/EEA

 Example

-Per fills out the application form and sends this together with all the relevant documentation to Helfo within six months.
+Per fills out the application form and sends it together with all the relevant documentation to Helfo within six months.
 Per is entitled to a reimbursement in accordance with the applicable rates.

 Guidance Helsenorge